Newcastle Rugby League: History

-Season 2023 will include The Northern Hawks, bumping the number of teams in the league to 11.
+Season 2023 included The Northern Hawks, bumping the number of teams in the league to 11.
 All teams will compete in the overarching 2023 NSWRL Presidents Cup.
-2023 will also see the modern-day version of the Newcastle Rebels, a team constructed of the best talent from the Newcastle Rugby League, return to the Men's Country Championships.
+2023 saw the modern-day version of the Newcastle Rebels, a team constructed of the best talent from the Newcastle Rugby League, return to the Men's Country Championships.
+Maitland Pickers won the Premiership to secure back to back titles, defeating South Newcastle Lions 46-10.

+2024 Newcastle Rugby League Season saw Maitland Pickers defeat Central Newcastle in the First Grade Grand Final, 24-4.
+Central Newcastle appeared in their first Grand Final since 1963, breaking a 49-year drought.
+The inaugural Women's Premiership was also contested in 2024, with Maitland Pickers Women's team claiming the title.